 If one person has a good credit record, they could get a credit card and the other person could have a second card on the account.
 The account holder is totally liable for the whole debt, it won’t show on the person’s credit record at all.

 But this risks running up debt unless you are both disciplined not to overspend.

 A pre-paid debit card is more of a shared approach and doesn’t risk any debt.
 You can each have a card and you can only spend up to the amount of money that has been paid in.
 So you both fund it with £150 a month or whatever when you get paid, then either of you can spend it.

 This may sound perfect – but look out for the charges on these cards as they can add up to a lot!

 If we have a joint account, does that mean all our debts are joint?

 No. Opening a joint account doesn’t change who is liable for a debt.
 Nor does getting married!

 If there is an overdraft on a joint account, you are both liable for the money.

 Is it best to both use the same bank?

 I’m not sure what the advantage would be of both using the same bank.
-And for those very rare occasions when one bank has major systems problems, you may be glad that the other person can still get money out from their account!
+And for those very rare occasions when one bank has major systems problems, you may be glad that the other person can still get money out from their account with a different bank!